Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 ## Architecture diagram

 The proposed solution for this scenario is to have a combination of Azure Front Door with Application Gateways in sequence.
-With this architecture, we increase the capability of path up to 20,000 applications paths (200 origin groups x 100 backend pools)
+With this architecture, we increase drascally the capability of paths the solution can handle, reaching the limit of 5000 routing limit described in [Front Door routing limits](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-routing-limits).

+> [!IMPORTANT]
+> Consider require HTTPS for inbound traffic if you are about to reach this limit.
+As each http path count as a composite route metric, the limit of 5000 turn to 2500.
+Consult this doc to more details: [Front Door routing limits](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-routing-limits)

 ![Environment](./media/1.4.png)